MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: You gotta read the room.
 [Laughs]
 {: .interviewee }

 AW: Yeah, well Trout Mask...
-Ok, so just to jump haphazardly to another topic, you know when we first met, and you mentioned this [*Crazy Backwards Alphabet*](https://en.wikipedia.org/wiki/Crazy_Backwards_Alphabet)...
+Ok, so just to jump haphazardly to another topic, you know when we first met, and you mentioned this [*Crazy Backwards Alphabet*&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Crazy_Backwards_Alphabet)...
 {: .interviewer }

 MK: Album.
 {: .interviewee }

 AW: Right.
-That I did with [Henry Kaiser](https://en.wikipedia.org/wiki/Henry_Kaiser).
+That I did with [Henry Kaiser&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Henry_Kaiser).
 {: .interviewer }

 MK: That’s a really good album. <span class="important">That album was a real complete statement.
 And I like that record a lot.</span>